Food Safety Training & Certification

 As of July 1, 2018, the Ontario Food Premises Regulation 493/17 requires that every owner or operator of a food service premise and/or commercial kitchen, must ensure that there is at least one certified food handler on site during operating hours.
 These premises include restaurants, production kitchens, hot deli counters in grocery stores, home-based commercial kitchens, institutional kitchens, special event food vendors, community centres, schools, churches and any other type of commercial kitchen where food is prepared or handled.

-WDG Public Health provide food handler exams only - in person on a rotational basis in our three offices.
+WDG Public Health provides food handler exams only.
+Exams are in person and offered in our Guelph, Fergus and Orangeville offices.
 See below under Home Study option for upcoming schedule of exams.

 WDG Public Health provides food handler training in partnership with Conestoga College.